aws/amazon-ec2-metadata-mock/docs/usage.md

 ```

 ### Scheduled Events
-Similar to spotitn, the `scheduledevents` command, view the local flags using `scheduledevents --help`:
+Similar to spot, the `scheduledevents` command, view the local flags using `scheduledevents --help`:

 ```
 $ ec2-metadata-mock scheduledevents --help